- 24 Aug 2017

 GeTS is an authorized service provider providing host-to-host direct connectivity with the NACCS, allowing filers to submit electronic cargo information to Japan customs quickly and easily.
 Vessel operators and NVOCCs simply use GeTS’ system to submit AFR information and receive responses from customs.
 For high-volume filers, GeTS supports system integration with existing Enterprise Resource Planning (ERP) or Freight Management Systems (FMS).

-Visit our Japan AFR page to learn more about Japan Import Management Software and sign up for a 30-day free trial today.
+Visit our Japan AFR page to learn more about Japan Import Management Software.